NaveenJoshuvaDev/travel-api/README.md

 ```
 What to Test Make scenarios?

-1. Similar to travels check whether pagination is returned correctly and whether price is returned correctly with cents and third one
+1. Similar to travels check whether pagination is returned correctly
+2. whether price is returned correctly with cents
- whether the slug works the route model binding and filters the record by travel slug
+3. whether the slug works the route model binding and filters the record by travel slug

 ```php